Sunday, July 25, 2010

 My second taste of Led Zeppelin was on June 11th, 1977.
 Sitting to my right in the "green section," was my father, a man who just 8 years earlier contemplated taking me to Woodstock, owned the first three records by The Band, and wore turtlenecks and medallions.
 Sitting to his right was a guy with a cast on his left leg that started at his hip, and rested not only across the seats in front of us, but partially on my father, who now, 8 years later, forgot about rock and roll and Woodstock and peace & love, and mostly wanted to "break this fucking junkie's other leg."

 The arena was again, smoke-filled and the crowd, again, insane.
 I believe I had my first anxiety attack this evening.
 I remember this vividly as well.
-I looked at my watch, this was when I still wore one, and noted that the show started at 9:40.
+I looked at my watch and noted that the show started at 9:40.
 That is 100 minutes later than what was stated on the stub, an eternity even if I wasn't with my father.
 Cherry bombs and what I recall being rolls of flaming toilet paper were tossed into the air.
 (These days, security confiscates the cap off of your water bottle.)
 I couldn't relax, but I had to if I wanted to see the mighty Zep.
 Plus, I think at this point I was stoned.
 I don't think anyone in that building had much of a choice.